 So, you’re feeling ultra adventurous and ambitious and have decided to take on South America as your next backpacking venture?
 To that we say: bravo!
 We’re impressed and super stoked for you!

 As the fourth largest continent in the world made up of 12 countries – each with their own unique topographies and cultures – tackling South America is no easy feat.
 The place is huge.
 With varying extremes from scorching jungle to freezing glaciers – and activities from tango dancing to big-wave surfing – knowing what your South America packing essentials are is baffling.

 And here we are to help, friends!
 We’ve put together this South America survival guide with you in mind.
 Together, we’ll walk through your what to pack for South America plan step by step.
-Below you’ll find a top 23-needs packing list, tips and tricks on what to wear in South America, a breakdown of overall seasonal weather conditions and how to pack for them – plus some special packing suggestions for guys and gals, and also what not to pack.

 So, get comfy, and prepare to absorb all this valuable information to get you primed and prepped for everything South America has to offer.
 One thing’s for certain, you’re in for a wild and unforgettable ride!